AI4Bharat/indicnlp_corpus/README.md

 ## Text Corpora

 Following are the statistics of the text corpora used to build the embeddings and other resources.
-The text corpus will be available later, meanwhile you can download the embedding, classification sets and other resources.
+The text corpus will be available later, meanwhile you can download the embeddings, classification sets and other resources.

 | Language | Sentences | Tokens  | Types |
 | -------- | --------- | ------- | ----- |